 Emerging Markets Lead, Gulf Region

-With a diverse background that includes Financial Media and Shari'ah Compliant Financing, Ameera brings a unique perspective to Botho.
-As Emerging Markets Lead for the Gulf region, Ameera understands the approaches and investments best suited to the GCC market.
+With a diverse background that includes financial media and shari'ah compliant financing, Ameera brings a unique perspective to Botho.
+As Emerging Markets Lead for the Gulf region, Ameera understands the approaches and investments best suited to GCC investors promising new opportunities in Africa.

-Whether it be liaising with government departments, collaborating with the private sector, or dealing with family offices- your interests, investments and projects will be best represented through our Dubai office.
+Whether it be liaising with government departments, collaborating with the private sector, or dealing with family offices, Ameera works closely with Botho partners and clients to develop tailored investment strategies in emerging markets.